Muaither: Health

 Al-Hekma Medical Complex, a health care facility, is located in Muaither.

 Transport

-Currently, the underground Muaither Metro Station is under construction, having been launched during Phase 2B.
-Once completed, it will be part of Doha Metro's Green Line.
+Currently, the underground Muaither Metro Station of Doha Metro's Green Line is under construction, having been launched during Phase 2B.

 Sports

 Muaither is currently represented by Muaither SC, a multi-sports club whose football team competes in the second division of Qatari football.

 Education

 The following schools are located in Muaither: